 So when it comes to beaches, you’re really spoiled for what to do in Lombok!

 That pretty much summaries the things to do in Lombok in a day.
-Although I had a truly magical day (and one I’m not likely to forget) in Lombok, I did feel slightly cheated of time.
+Although I had a truly magical experience (and one I’m not likely to forget) I did feel slightly cheated of time.

-Amongst other things, I would have loved to have joined a trek up Mount Rinjani, (the second highest volcano in Indonesia) as there’s said to be the most breath-taking views the whole way up.
-There’s also hot springs, an exquisite crater lake, and the best sunrises in Indonesia.
+Amongst other things, I would have loved to have joined a trek up Mount Rinjani, (the second highest volcano in Indonesia).
+This brings breathtaking views, hot springs, an exquisite crater lake, and the best sunrises in all of Indonesia.
+However, unfortunately, the trek takes at least 3 days and it’s therefore not possible to do when you’re only on a Lombok day trip.

 Therefore, when planning your own Lombok Itinerary I highly suggest staying on the island for a few days.
-There’s simply so many amazing things to do and places to visit in Lombok that a day isn’t enough!
-But, if like me, a day trip is all you can squeeze into your trip then I hope this post helps you make the most of it!
+There’s simply so many amazing things to do and places to visit in Lombok that a day isn’t enough to see it all!
+But, if like me, a day trip is all you can squeeze in, then I hope this post helps you make the most of it!

 Interested in reading more about Indonesia?
 Check out my two week Bali Itinerary!